-For your convenience, I have made these five stages available as a PDF download that you can print and take with you.
+For your convenience, I have made these next five stages available as a PDF download that you can print (or photograph) and take with you.

-STEP 1 – Settle in with a sit spot
+STEP 1 – Settle into Forest Bathing alone with a sit spot

 Bring your focus to the breath.
 Begin inhaling deeply and exhaling slowly.
 I recommend breathing in for a count of 3 and out for 4 or 5.